-Pursuant to the terms of the original Tamarack Earn-in Agreement (which terms have subsequently been amended - see "Kennecott Debt Settlement and Tamarack Earn-in Second Amending Agreement" (below)), upon Talon USA completing the Earn-in Conditions, Kennecott would have elected whether to: (a) proceed with a 70/30 joint venture on the Tamarack Project, with Kennecott holding a 70% participating interest, and Talon USA owning a 30% participating interest; or (b) grant Talon USA the right to purchase Kennecott's interest in the Tamarack Project for a purchase price of US\$107.5 million.
+Pursuant to the terms of the original Tamarack Earn-in Agreement (which terms have subsequently been amended - see "Kennecott Debt Settlement and Tamarack Earn-in Second Amending Agreement" and "Tamarack Earn-in Third Amending Agreement and RCF Loan First Amending Agreement" (below)), upon Talon USA completing the Earn-in Conditions, Kennecott would have elected whether to: (a) proceed with a 70/30 joint venture on the Tamarack Project, with Kennecott holding a 70% participating interest, and Talon USA owning a 30% participating interest; or (b) grant Talon USA the right to purchase Kennecott's interest in the Tamarack Project for a purchase price of US\$107.5 million.
 In the event Kennecott were to grant Talon USA the right to purchase its interest in the Tamarack Project, and Talon USA elected to proceed with the purchase option, under the terms of the original Tamarack Earn-in Agreement, Talon USA would have had up to 18 months to close the transaction, provided it makes an upfront non-refundable payment to Kennecott of US\$7.5 million (thereby reducing the purchase price to US\$100 million).